 Bhav is a qualified MBA and has strong management and leadership credentials in business as well as community organisations.
 He is the Managing Director of CEMIX, which is an iconic Kiwi brand that has been in NZ for over 30 years and is a market leader, manufacturing innovative construction products with a nationwide presence.
 Cemix has been part of the Deloitte Fast50 in 2011 and a finalist in the Green Ribbon Awards.
 Bhav has broad international experience of travelling and doing business in Singapore, Finland, Germany, Holland, Middle East, USA, UK, India, Australia, Malaysia and Indonesia.
 He is also a Director of four other companies having varied interests in media, publishing and property.
 He is a member of the Institute of Directors, Sustainable Building Network, Green Building Council and an Associate Fellow of the NZ institute of Management.
 Bhav is the Chair of There's a Better Way Foundation which works alongside NZ Police, Auckland Council and other like minded organisations for creating pathways for positive change among kiwi youth at risk of gang culture and drugs.
 Bhav is also passionately involved in the India-NZ relationship and is on the board and Treasurer of India NZ Business Council and has accompanied the Prime Minister twice on his trips to India.
 He is also significantly involved with all incoming high level ministerial visits from India to NZ.
 On the community front, he is the Chairman of the Kiwi Indian Hall of Fame and the Publisher of The Indian Weekender, NZ's only weekly newspaper for the Kiwi-Indians.
 Bhav is of Indian descent and has been living in NZ for nearly 15 years, prior to which he was working in Singapore.
 He is an avid All Blacks fan and currently lives in Orakei with his wife Ruby and 2 lovely teenage children.

-Mel is a Chartered Member of the Institute of Directors, with extensive experience in investment governance.
+Mel is a Chartered Member of the Institute of Directors and Company Director with extensive experience in investment governance.
 After 18 years in institutional investment management both in London and New Zealand, she has held senior roles in financial regulation, governance, risk and compliance, including at ANZ bank and the Financial Markets Authority.
-Currently Mel is Head of Governance & Investor Oversight at Trustees Executors, a licensed supervisor, working with issuers of financial products to ensure high standards of conduct in the interests of investors.
-She is Chair of the Nominating Committee for the Guardians of New Zealand Superannuation Fund and in 2013 was appointed to the evaluation panel for the selection of default KiwiSaver providers.
+Mel is an independent non executive director of Heritage Trustee Company Limited and Chair of the Nominating Committee for the Guardians of New Zealand Superannuation Fund.
+In 2013 she was appointed to the independent evaluation panel for the selection of default KiwiSaver providers.
 Mel was formerly New Zealand’s representative on a United Nations Australasian Socially Responsible Investment committee.
-For local community, she served on the board of United Way for several years, three as Chair, and is currently a trustee of Auckland Foundation “Live Auckland, Love Auckland, Give Auckland”.
+For local community, Mel is a trustee of Auckland Foundation and served on the board of United Way for several years, three as Chair.
 She has been a grant making volunteer for both organisations.
-Mel has degrees in business (MA, Keio University, Tokyo, Japan), economics and Japanese (BSocSci, Waikato).
-Mel and her husband Nigel live in Mission Bay and are proud parents of three children.
+Mel has degrees in business (MA, Keio University, Tokyo, Japan), economics and Japanese (BSocSci, Waikato) and is a student of Te Reo at AUT.
+Mel and her husband Nigel live in Mission Bay and are proud parents of three adult children.